Tessakam/php-pricecalculator-challenge/README.md

 Who is doing what?

 ###Dag 1: Tuesday
-- Getting the database working (import) - Léa & Tessa
+- Getting the database working (import) - Léa & Tessa - OK
-- Create config file for user and password of database
+- Create config file for user and password of database - OK
 - Create basic view to import 2 dropdown fields
 - Create product.php